Poverty-related problems, survey on living conditions

 Cannot afford at least one material good: Not able to afford at least one of the following seven items: (i) keeping the home adequately warm, (ii) eat meat or fish every other day, (iii) dental care, (iv) replace worn-out furniture, (v) internet access, (vi) replace worn-out clothes or (vii) a car for private use.

-Tenant: Belong to a household that rents their dwelling.
+Tenant: Belong to a household that does not own their dwelling.

 Cannot afford one-week annual holiday: Lives in a household that cannot afford to go on a one-week holiday outside the home every year.
-Holidays outside the home includes stays in a cabin, a holiday home or visiting friends.
+Holidays outside the home include stays in a cabin, a holiday home or visiting friends or family.
 Before 2021 this question was not asked to households that found it easy or relatively easy to makes ends meet.
 This group was categorised as being able to afford a holiday.
 Starting in 2021 the question was given to all respondents.

-Cannot afford to spend small amount of money for own pleasure once a week: Cannot afford to spend some money for your own pleasure weekly without consulting another household member.
+Cannot afford to spend small amount of money for own pleasure once a week: Cannot afford to spend some money for your own pleasure weekly without consulting another member of the household.
 This might include buying a magazine, a small gift, getting something to eat etc.

 Cannot afford to participate in regular leisure activities: This might include going to the cinema, a concert etc., exercise or participating in organisational work.